 A pension is also payable to eligible children as long as they meet one of the following:

-The pension is only payable as long as they meet the above criteria.
+A pension is only payable as long as they meet the above criteria.
 For example, if they leave full time education at 21, their pension would stop.

 Eligible children include:

-Login to My Pension where you'll be able to see how the value of your death grant, survivor's pension and children's pension.
+Login to My Pension+ where you'll be able to see how the value of your death grant, survivor's pension and children's pension.
 You can also update your death grant nominations.

 Login Now